-GPU porting for HPC applications
+Graphic Processing Unit porting for HPC applications

+Gaphic Processing Unit brings great opportunities for HPC applications.
 High performance computing is required for various industrial and research applications.
 Those applications aim at simulating whether, car crash, plane engine, nuclear reactor, fundamental interaction, building structure and others.

 The TOP500 list lists some of the most powerful supercomputers in the world and one can’t help but notice the huge power consumption of those supercomputers, up to tenth of MW.
-This raises two challenges: getting enough electrical power to power them and being able to dissipate all the generated heat.
+However, this raises two challenges: getting enough electrical power to power them and being able to dissipate all the generated heat.
 Consequently, there is a focus on getting more compute power while keeping power consumption low.

 As the power consumption is a quadratic function of frequency clock, the last years’ tendency has been to reduce clock speed and add more compute cores.
-At the extreme of this idea are GPUs (Graphical Processing Unit) which are composed of up to several thousands of cores while being clocked at around 1.5 GHz.
+At the extreme of this idea are GPUs (Graphic Processing Unit) which are composed of up to several thousands of cores while being clocked at around 1.5 GHz.
 For comparison a classical CPU is composed of a few tenth of cores clocked between roughly 2 GHz and 3 GHz.
 One of those GPU cores is much less powerful than a CPU core, but there is many of them.
 This allows great compute power with relatively low consumption and heat dissipation.

 The Green500 list is similar to the TOP500 list except it ranks supercomputers according to their energy efficiency rather than computing power.
 In the November 2018 list, eighteen out of the twenty-first ranked supercomputers in the Green500 list uses GPUs.

-GPUs have great potential, though there are two challenges to be addressed when using them:
+Graphic Processing Units have great potential, though there are two challenges to be addressed when using them: